Session Settings

 The Advanced Options section of Session Settings displays two editable fields, Advanced Terminal Arguments and Advanced Server Arguments.
 Here, you can enter configuration flags that will either affect the behavior of Frame Terminal or Frame Agent during a session.
 Advanced configuration flags should be separated using a space.
 Be sure to click Save to save your configurations.

-- Latest: The current GA (General Access) version of Frame Terminal.
+- Current: The current GA (Generally Available) version of Frame Terminal.

 - Previous: The previous GA version.